Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Michelangelo's frescoes in the Sistine Chapel | Pierre Voisin

 The Sistine Chapel attracts millions of visitors, pilgrims, tourists and art lovers every year.
-Undoubtedly the quality, perfection and difficulty of elaboration of its spectacular frescoes make it a work to be admired.
+Undoubtedly the quality, perfection and difficulty in the elaboration of its spectacular frescoes make it a work worthy of admiration.
 If you are in Rome, prepare your visit to make the most of one of its major attractions.
 Take note!

 Roman Colosseum| ©Ruben Ramirez